desertwitch/treeball/README.md

 ### ADVANCED OPTIONS

-These flags are optional and intended for **advanced users** working with large-scale directories (millions of files) or otherwise tuning `treeball` for specific hardware setups.
-Most users can ignore these unless dealing with performance constraints or custom environments.
+These flags are optional and intended for advanced users working with large-scale directories (multiple millions of files) or otherwise tuning `treeball` for specific hardware setups.
+Most users can safely ignore these unless dealing with performance constraints or custom environments.

 #### `treeball create`